 Our breathing pattern can become quick and shallow when our stress levels rise.
 By focusing on getting your breath back to normal, you can send a message to your brain to calm down and relax.

-Take in a slow, deep breath for five to eight seconds and as you do this, visualise filling your lungs from the bottom to top.
+Take in a slow, deep breath for five to eight seconds and as you do this, visualize filling your lungs from the bottom to top.
 Then hold the breath for five to eight seconds, and exhale for the same amount of time, imagining that you are emptying your lungs.
 As you focus on this deep breathing technique, feel the rise and fall of your breath in your abdomen rather than in your chest.

 5) Plan your days in advance

-Staying in control of you workload can help to prevent an unhealthy build-up of stress.
+Staying in control of your workload can help to prevent an unhealthy build-up of stress.
 Don’t let the number of tasks you have to complete overwhelm you, as when your stress hormones are activated, this can have a detrimental effect on your concentration, preventing you from carrying out your job effectively.

 At the start of a week or day, create a checklist of tasks that need to be completed by priority, where you break down bigger projects into more manageable activities.